ansys/pydpf-post/docs/source/index.rst

 PyDPF-Post
 ==========

-The Data Processing Framework (DPF) is designed to provide numerical simulation users/engineers with a toolbox for accessing and transforming simulation data.
+The Ansys Data Processing Framework (DPF) is designed to provide numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.

-The Python `ansys-dpf-post` package provides a high level, physics oriented API for postprocessing.
-Loading a simulation (defined by its result files) allows you to extract simulation metadata as well as results and apply postprocessing operations on it.
+The Python `ansys-dpf-post` package provides a high-level, physics-oriented API for postprocessing.
+Loading a simulation (defined by its result files) allows you to extract simulation metadata as well as results and then apply postprocessing operations on it.

-This module leverages the PyDPF-Core project's ``ansys-dpf-core`` package which can be found by visiting `PyDPF-Core GitHub <https://github.com/pyansys/pydpf-core>`_.
+This module leverages the PyDPF-Core project's ``ansys-dpf-core`` package, which is available at `PyDPF-Core GitHub <https://github.com/pyansys/pydpf-core>`_.
-Use ``ansys-dpf-core`` for building more advanced and customized workflows using Ansys DPF.
+Use the ``ansys-dpf-core`` package for building more advanced and customized workflows using DPF.

 Brief demo